Computer Games Technology

 On this course you can:

-- Design and develop software, 3D graphics, and programs for a project of your choice
+- Design and develop software, systems, 2D/3D assets, and innovative solutions for a major project of your choice

-- Use our cutting-edge, industry-standard software, game engines and console development kits in the building of your project
+- Use our cutting-edge, industry-standard game content creation software, VR hardware, motion capture facilities and console development kits in the building of your project

 - Have the opportunity to engage in real-world, client-based research